 During its normal course of business, the Company has made certain indemnities, commitments, and guarantees under which it may be required to make payments in connection with certain transactions.
-These include: intellectual property indemnities to the Company's customers and licensees in connection with the use, sale, and/or license of Company products; indemnities to various lessors in connection with facility leases for certain claims arising from use of such facility or under such lease; indemnities to vendors and service providers pertaining to claims based on the negligence or willful misconduct of the Company; indemnities involving the accuracy of representations and warranties in certain contracts; and indemnities to directors and officers of the Company to the maximum extent permitted under the laws of the State of Delaware.
-In addition, the Company has made contractual commitments to employees providing for severance payments upon the occurrence of certain prescribed events.
+These include: indemnities to the Company's customers pursuant to contracts for the Company's products and services, including indemnities with respect to intellectual property, confidentiality and data privacy; indemnities to various lessors in connection with facility leases for certain claims arising from use of such facility or under such lease; indemnities to vendors and service providers pertaining to claims based on the negligence or willful misconduct of the Company; indemnities involving the accuracy of representations and warranties in certain contracts; and indemnities to directors and officers of the Company to the maximum extent permitted under the laws of the State of Delaware.
+In addition, the Company has made or may make contractual commitments to employees providing for severance payments upon the occurrence of certain prescribed events.
 The Company may also issue a guarantee in the form of a standby letter of credit as security for contingent liabilities under certain customer contracts.
-The duration of these indemnities, commitments, and guarantees waries, and in certain cases may be indefinite.
+The duration of these indemnities, commitments, and guarantees varies, and in certain cases may be indefinite.
 The majority of these indemnities, commitments, and guarantees may not provide for any limitation of the maximum potential for future payments the Company could be obligated to make.
 The Company has not recorded any liability for these indemnities, commitments, and guarantees in the accompanying consolidated balance sheets.

-12. Leases
+14. Leases

-The Company leases office space and equipment, and certain office space is subleased.
+The Company leases office space and equipment, and certain office space was subleased.
 Management determines if a contract is a lease at the inception of the arrangement and reviews all options to extend, terminate, or purchase its right-of-use assets at the inception of the lease and accounts for these options when they are reasonably certain of being exercised.